lemansz/bankapp/README.md

 ## Usage Notes
  - The project is intended for educational and simulation purposes only.
+ - The purpose of this proeject was to demonstrate my knowledge in a bootcamp.
+It is not a real Bank App*
  - For local development, use XAMPP or similar to run PHP and MySQL.